Former No. 1 pick Mark Appel reaches majors with Phillies

-Appel has been promoted by the Philadelphia Phillies.
+Appel has been promoted by the Philadelphia Phillies and is on the squad Saturday night on the road versus the San Diego Padres.
 The right-hander, who turns 31 on July 15, went 5-0 with a 1.61 ERA in 19 appearances for Triple-A Lehigh Valley.

 ”Completely overwhelmed.
 I have so many thoughts I want to share but can’t find the words, so I’ll just say this: I’m thankful,” Appel posted on Twitter on Saturday.